 Ian Bent is also a member of the Halifax dream-pop duo Alana Yorke.
 Their debut album Dream Magic (mixed by Arcade Fire’s engineer Mark Lawson) was released worldwide on Paper Bag Records in 2015, and was nominated for two ECMAs and four Music Nova Scotia Awards.
 Bent served as co-producer, arranger, multi-instrumentalist, and co-writer on the album and he currently tours with the project.
 With his former indie rock band, Caledonia, Ian has toured across Canada and in the United States, packing venues in Montreal, Toronto, Calgary and Vancouver.

 In September 2016 Ian Bent was awarded the newly established position of Musician-in-Residence at St. Paul’s Anglican Church in Halifax.
 The residency was created with the aim of 1) enhancing the vibrant musical life of the church through special liturgical music, 2) fostering the artistic development of the resident by supplying a place to teach and compose, and 3) promoting artistic outreach by attracting new visitors to the historic church through a program of public musical events (recitals, free noon-hour concerts, and feature concerts).
 Bent is thrilled with this new role within the dynamic and welcoming community at St. Paul’s, and is excited to make the most of this opportunity.
-He is currently preparing for a feature concert of original music to take place at St. Paul’s on March 25th, 2017.

 For more information on Ian, visit ianbent.com